-If you lived in Hong Kong instead of United States, you would:
+If you moved to Hong Kong from the United States, you would:

 LIVE 3.2 YEARS LONGER